meltyourface/blank/posts/Physical-experiments/Occult-Experiments-for-Understanding-Energy-and-Symbolism/index.md

 5. Place the lit candle in the center of the fourth bowl, representing the element of Fire.
 6. Observe and meditate on the interaction between the elements in their physical forms.

-Expected Outcome: An increased understanding of how the elements interact with one another and how their balance affects matter.
+**Expected Outcome**: An increased understanding of how the elements interact with one another and how their balance affects matter.

-Esoteric Principles Demonstrated: Elemental balance, elemental manifestations, harmony of forces
+**Esoteric Principles Demonstrated**: Elemental balance, elemental manifestations, harmony of forces

 Experiment 2: Manifestations of Energy
 Objective: Visualize the flow of energy in a physical medium.